barthjs/fin-tracker/README.md

 ./setup-dev.sh
 ```

-This builds a docker image with a development environment and creates a database with a demo user.
+This will build a Docker image with a development environment and create a database with a demo user.
 Check
 the [.env.development](.env.development) for customization.

 Login at: [http://localhost:80](http://localhost:80)